 This method of embedding stores images within HTML code as a single file.
 To make it work, you’ll need to insert Base64 code into the image file path of your email HTML.
 It will look something like this:

-Unfortunately, not all email servers accept Base64 code emails with inline images and Microsoft Outlook blocks it completely.
+Unfortunately, not all email servers accept Base64 code emails with inline images and Microsoft Outlook blocks them completely.
 However, some email clients like Apple Mail accept Base64 embedded images and instantly display them in opened messages.

 4. Content-ID (CID) image embedding